 Scouring through my all-time favourite coffee-table book, France the Beautiful Cookbook (1989) by the Scotto Sisters (which is now well and truly covered in splatters and its tattered cover is ripped, bless it), I first made the 'Tarte aux Pommes à l'Alsacienne' and loved its scrumptious simplicity.

-Over time, I adapted this French Apple Custard Tart by reducing the sugar and alternating between the cinnamon with nutmeg, just like I remember the custard egg tarts I had when I grew up in Scotland.
 It's a real family pleaser for dessert and great at any time of year - I discovered recently that many of you love making this for Thanksgiving too!

-Easy Tart Pastry Base
+Easy Tart Pastry Crust

-However, I do urge you to make your own sweet classic tart pastry if you have time (here's my quick tart base recipe).
-Adding that extra touch of vanilla, nutmeg or cinnamon in the pastry base had even my cinnamon-avoiding husband ask for a THIRD slice - and, as a Frenchman, he's careful about his dessert intake!
+However, I urge you to make your own pâte sucrée (sweet pastry dough) if you have time.
+This means you can add that extra touch of vanilla, nutmeg or cinnamon in the pastry shell.
+Even my cinnamon-avoiding husband asks for a THIRD slice - and, as a Frenchman, he's careful about his dessert intake!

-For details on how to make your own homemade tarts and tartlets, I have a whole chapter devoted to making them, with down-to-earth, step-by-step instructions in my French home-baking book, Teatime in Paris.
+For details on how to make your own homemade tarts and tartlets, I also have a whole chapter devoted to making them, with down-to-earth, step-by-step instructions in my French home-baking book, Teatime in Paris.

 An Easy Way to Blind-Bake the Pastry - with Apples